yktoo/yktoo.com/content/blog/posts/0321/index.en.md

 {{< youtube "XhAjT1oJz8M" >}}

-Stefan mentioned that Holland was his "second home", just like {{< a "0317" "Plini" >}} a month ago.
+Stefan mentioned that Holland was his "second home", just like [Plini](0317) a month ago.
 Some people say {{< fl "Wolverine" >}} plays too many shows here, which I can't agree with.

 Unfortunately the band didn't come out after the performance.
 Which is a pity as I'd really like to talk to them.

 ---

-All of my videos are listed in the sidebar on the right; they are also available on the {{< a "/videoevents/vevt0043" "event page" >}}.
+All of my videos are listed in the sidebar on the right; they are also available on the [event page](/videoevents/vevt0043).